-It gives us an enthralling experience when we travel around the world to see some magnificent tourists attractions.
+It gives us an enthralling experience when we travel around the world to see some magnificent tourist attractions.
 Go and behold these tourist spots are indeed enchanting and before we knew it our camera is rolling already and shots after shots are taken to capture the breathtaking scenery that is unfolding before your very eyes.
 If you’ve been to the Great Barrier Reef, which is in Australia, and you are on a diving spree, you might ask yourself, how to take pictures of the great panorama of fishes, corals and other sea creatures that comes in different shapes, colors and sizes underneath the azure and crystal water of the reef?
-Taking pictures can give you a one of a kind experience but there are some ways to do get the job done with zest and gusto.
+Viddedit says, Taking pictures can give you a one of a kind experience but there are some ways to do get the job done with zest and gusto.

 Indeed, this is a very practical yet efficient way whilst you save some of your precious and hard-earned money.
-Thus the good first step is to buy a camera that you can use housing for it and drop the idea of buying DSLR while you intend to take pictures under the sea, unless you have ample amount of money to shell out for the expensive underwater camera.
+Thus the good first step is to buy a camera that you can use housing for it and drop the idea of buying DSLR while you intend to take pictures under the sea unless you have ample amount of money to shell out for the expensive underwater camera.

 Taking pictures underwater may give you some challenges to hurdle and conquer:

-If you encounter some problems with the color, blurriness or mist in your photos.
+If you encounter some problems with the color, blurriness, or mist in your photos.
 No problem, since there is the Adobe Photoshop that permits you to make some corrections to the flaws in your taken photos right away to make them look really good.
-This is a great method as it is, but nothing beats the photos that is not unedited, you can do this by simply taking the best pictures to the best of your abilities at all times which is far more rewarding.
+This is a great method as it is, but nothing beats the photos that are not unedited, you can do this by simply taking the best pictures to the best of your abilities at all times which is far more rewarding.